Media Systems¶

 /mnt/dietpi_userdata/ebooks

-- Then use the admin page, to set the above locations for ebook and comic storage
+Use the admin page to set the above locations for ebook and comic storage, then run a scan to update the database.

 dietpi-software reinstall 80